 Fava beans are difficult to procure, but a concentrate from mucuna pruriens is available in tablet form; it has long been used in ayurvedic medicine.

 Fava beans for the benign essential tremor syndrome may not be to everyone's liking, little grey ticks but we have two ways to get round this visual abhorrence.
-Firstly only enjoy them young and freshly picked, and secondly slice up the young fruit, pod and all, and you won't be visualising the little blood suckers.
+Firstly only enjoy them young and freshly-picked, and secondly slice up the young fruit, pod and all, and you will not be visualising the little blood suckers.

 The pods of young fava beans have even more L-dopa than the beans.

-If you have a tremor syndrome, and abhor pills, then you should really have the favas - we call them broad beans - twice a day.
-Half a cup of the sliced very young fruit for breakfast and dinner; and if you don't like them, think of it as medicine, which it is; never tastes good, but this medication you will enjoy if you can find, or better still grow, a source of young pods.
+If you have a tremor syndrome, and abhor pills, then you really should consider growing the favas, also known as broad beans; twice a day.
+Half a cup of the sliced very young fruit for breakfast and dinner is about the right amount; and if you don't like them, think of it as medicine, which it is.